-Multi-Media, Projections, & Technology: Concrete Temple makes use of multi-media and projections in its work.
-This course introduces participants to creating images for projecting through Photoshop, Powerpoint, & digital movies and concludes with the creation of their own projections/movies that are then used with in-motion performers.
+Multi-Media, Projections, and Technology: Concrete Temple makes use of multi-media and projections in its work.
+This course introduces participants to creating images for projecting through Photoshop, Powerpoint, and digital movies and concludes with the creation of their own projections/movies that are then used with in-motion performers.

 Physical/Visual Theatre: focuses on creating work that is based on a physical and/or visual narrative.
 It answers the question: how do I tell a story without language?
 The result can be either abstract or linear.

 Puppetry and Object Theatre: can either introduce or be an in depth approach to all facets of puppetry, including: toy theatre, shadow puppets, rod puppets, and Bunraku, as well as object theatre.
 The workshop can be about designing and building, creating a storyline/narrative, performance technique, or all these as well as creating your own puppet piece.

 Speaking Out: This workshop is for all types of public speakers, from performers and teachers, to executives and tour guides.
 It emphasizes the necessary connectedness of the body and the voice, and the need for the two instruments to work together in any kind of public speaking.

 Technique: focuses on the basics of performance: Acting, Movement, Voice, Improvisation and when appropriate Dance and Puppetry.

 Any of the above can be taught as a Master Class.
 Concrete Temple Theatre also leads/teaches courses in: acting, playwriting, improvisation, scenic design, drafting, and technical theatre, as well as presenting lectures or Lecture/ Demonstrations.
 All workshops are specifically tailored to serve the participants, be they theatre artists, college students, high school students, artists of varied disciplines, or members of the local community.